apache/accumulo-website/_docs-2-0/administration/in-depth-install.md

 Accumulo has the ability for users to add custom tags to tables.
 This allows applications to set application-level metadata about a table.
 These tags can be anything from a table description, administrator notes, date created, etc.
-This is done by naming and setting a property with a prefix `table.custom.*`.
+This is done by naming and setting a property with a prefix {% plink table.custom.* %}.

 Currently, table properties are stored in ZooKeeper.
 This means that the number and size of custom properties should be restricted on the order of 10's of properties